Winterizing an Above Ground Pool

 Inflate and tie air pillows to a stationary object.
-An average-sized pool, 18' x 18', typically requires 2-3 air pillows.
+An average-sized above ground pool, 24' round, typically requires 2 air pillows.
+Anything smaller than that may only require a single air pillow.
 If you are using multiple pillows, tie them together using the grommets located on the pillow's corners.

 17. Apply Winter Pool Cover

 Cover the pool using a winter cover, and secure it with the included cable and winch assembly.
 If needed, use wall bags, cover clips, or a winter cover wrap to further secure the cover and prevent wind damage.

 In areas with a lot of trees, a leaf net can be added over the top of the winter cover to make it easier to remove the leaves.

 And that's it!
 Once the cover's on, you're done winterizing your above ground pool.

 WINTERIZING ABOVE GROUND POOLS FOR NON-FREEZING CONDITIONS